splunk/public-o11y-docs/index.rst

 .. rst-class:: newcard

 :strong:`All products`
-Learn more about all Splunk Observability Cloud products :ref:`welcome`
+Learn more about all Splunk Observability Cloud products :ref:`overview`

 .. role:: icon-wrench
 .. rst-class:: newparawithicon